erikhuizinga/element-android/README.md

 1. Make sure the project's JDK is set to 11 (possibly 1.8, 9 or 10 also work) in Android Studio's Gradle Settings (Preferences -> Build, Execution, Deployment -> Build Tools -> Gradle -> Gradle JDK).
 2. Select the vector (app) flavor you want in the Build Variants menu.
 Select a debug variant.
+3. Sync Gradle project (File -> Sync Project with Gradle Files).
-3. Run the vector run configuration on a connected Android device or emulator.
+4. Run the vector run configuration on a connected Android device or emulator.

 ---